Skip to main content

 You are here

-We exploit dual-faceted optical manipulation technologies (i.e., manipulation by light and manipulation of light) in optical spectroscopy and microscopy to unveil biological structures and functions with high sensitivity, resolution and speed.
-Leveraging optical rotation and machine learning in standard optical microscopy, we achieve volumetric imaging and accurate classification of organisms.
-Four-dimensional adhesion frequency assay enables comprehensive profiling of cell-cell interactions.
-Surface-enhanced chiroptical spectroscopy coupled with optical manipulation allows label-free ultrasensitive enantiodiscrimination of chiral molecules.
-These advances push the boundaries of optical measurement in biology, while offering new opportunities for space life detection, pharmaceutical quality control, and disease diagnosis.
+We leverage dual-faceted optical manipulation - manipulation by light and manipulation of light - in spectroscopy and microscopy to reveal biological structures and functions with high sensitivity, resolution, and speed.
+Standard optical microscopy, enhanced with optical rotation and machine learning, enables volumetric imaging and accurate classification of organisms.
+An adhesion frequency assay utilizing optical manipulation offers comprehensive profiling of cell-cell interactions.
+Chiroptical spectroscopy, combined with optical manipulation, allows for label-free ultrasensitive enantiodiscrimination of chiral molecules.
+These advancements push the boundaries of optical measurement, opening new avenues for life sciences, space life detection, pharmaceutical quality control, and disease diagnosis.